Gig2341/Gig2341/README.md

 # 👋 Hi, I'm Daniel Frempong

-I'm an **Optometrist and aspiring Vision Scientist** from Ghana 🇬🇭, passionate about health informatics, eye health, and data analytics.
+I'm an **Optometrist and aspiring Vision Scientist** from Ghana 🇬🇭, passionate about health informatics, eye health, and data science.

 ## 🚀 What I’m Working On